tevelsho/vulnify/README.md

 | Failure to Fetch API Data   | Returns a `404 Not Found` error.<br> Breaks the script due to improper handling | Medium   |
 | Instance of a Driver already Running | Error message indicating the driver file cannot be accessed as it is in use by another process.<br> Doesn't break the script | Low   |

-### Potential Features

-- Enhanced filtering (e.g., by year)
-- Auto-stop and remove vulnerable drivers post-testing
-- Save MD5 hashes of vulnerable drivers to a file for crash recovery
-- Improved dynamic error handling

 ### Contributing

 To contribute to Vulnify, please open a pull-request!